Cosimo-CS/building_a_simple_network/README.md

 The 1st file of this project is named: H4cCk3rs-P0ulett3.pkt

 This project is a network design implemented in Cisco Packet Tracer.
+There are 2 network inside it: 10.0.0.0 (For server) and 192.168.1.0 (Hackers Roulette company)

 ## Equipment used:

 - 1 switch (Cisco 2960)
 - 3 PCs
 - Three Ethernet cables
-- Router
+- Router (Cisco 2911)
+- Server

 **Addressing table :**